maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 console.log(withdrawals);  //[-400, -650, -130]
 ```

 reduce method has first parameter accumulator which stores all the results from array according to given statements.
-In below example accum stores the sum o
+In below example `accum` stores the sum of the array elements

 ```js
 const calcBalance = function (movements) {